 Based on the best-selling book by Nicole Krauss, The Story of Love tells a truly beautiful story about love, family and home.
 Director Radu Mihaileanu (The Concert) does his best to make the different time levels run coherently side by side and bring them together at the end.
 Immersed in some really beautiful images and carried by a really good ensemble, this novel adaptation would have had the makings of great cinema full of heart, passion and emotion.
 But unfortunately one thing in particular stands in the way of that: the extremely weak script.

-This is filled with several lengths, with scenes that don't help to advance the story in any way.
-Also, it's only marginally possible to draw the characters in a way that makes you feel with them, feel their great love or their loss.
-This is also due to the fact that the dialogues are sometimes written very stiltedly.
-They look very artificial and hardly have anything authentic about them.
-At least in the original version, this is underlined by the dialects, which are not exactly credibly conveyed and through which all lyrics sound very memorized.
+This is filled with quite a few lengths, with scenes that don't help to move the story forward in any way.
+It also only marginally succeeds in really drawing the characters in a way that makes you feel for them, feel their great love or loss.
+This is also due to the fact that the dialogues are sometimes written in a very stilted way.
+They seem very stilted and hardly have anything authentic about them.
+This is further emphasized, at least in the original version, by the dialects that aren't exactly believably conveyed, which make all the lines sound very rotely delivered.

-As the very large emotional effect is missed, the running time of over two hours is also far too long.
-It is a pity that Mihaileanu rarely succeeds in fully unfolding the beauty that underlies the story on the canvas.
-He should have spent more time making the love of Leo and Alma believable in its full size than showing old Leo as a not really sympathetic sourpuss.
-Because as a viewer you can only partly understand how much the two of them really loved each other once and it also doesn't matter a bit if the bitter old man finds his book again one day.
-Despite some very nice moments and despite good actors there is only one: Conditionally worth seeing!
+As the very big emotional impact is missed, the running time of over two hours also seems way too long.
+It's a shame that Mihaileanu rarely succeeds in allowing the beauty that underlies the story to fully unfold on screen.
+He should have spent more time making Leo and Alma's love believable in its full grandeur than on showing old Leo as a not-really-sympathetic grouch.
+Because this way, as a viewer, you can only partially understand how much the two once really loved each other and you also don't care a little bit if the bitter old man finds his book again one day.
+Despite a few very nice moments and despite actually good actors there is only one: Conditionally worth seeing!